Futurity & Maturity

 V. Division of Total Maturity Stakes Monies

-A. General
+General

-Expenses of the Maturity will be deducted (not to exceed 35%) prior to disbursement of the stake monies.
+A. Expenses of the Maturity will be deducted (not to exceed 35%) prior to disbursement of the stake monies.
 The prize monies will be divided evenly between the Breeder (50%) and the Owner (50%).
 Prizes will be distributed by the Akita Club of America.

-B. Division of the Individual Stake Monies (divided as specified above).
+B. Division of the individual stake monies (divided as specified above).

-1. Grand Maturity Winner receives 30% of the Stake Prize Money.
-Best Maturity Junior and Best Maturity Senior each receive 15%, and Best Opposite Winners each receive 10%.
+1. Grand Maturity Winner receives 30% of the Stake prize money.
+Best Maturity Junior and Best Maturity Senior each receive 15%, and Best Opposite winners each receive 10%.

-2. The remaining funds will be divided with the Winner of each of the four age classes receiving 5%.
+2. The remaining funds will be divided with the winner of each of the four age classes receiving 5%.
 If there are not four age classes entered, remaining prize monies will be distributed among those classes with entries.